 PDC is an agile, networked organisation.
 We work digitally and in person, with projects and people across Europe and beyond.
-A core team led by Dr. Dan Moxon co-ordinates the work of the organisation, guiding our work and ensuring a quality in all areas.
+The core team is led by Dr. Dan Moxon who co-ordinates the work of the organisation.

 Our associates are all active in other roles within the sector, all with outstanding reputations in their own right.
 They collaborate with People Dialogue and change as well as taking on work independently within the sector, and in some cases also holding permanent roles in other organisations.

-Dan is a researcher and practitioner specialising in inclusive youth participation with over 20 years experience working with children and young people.
-His work focuses on how children and young people's participation can influence policy, as well and the development of participatory structures and processes.
+Dan is a researcher and practitioner specialising in inclusive youth participation with over 20 years' experience working with children and young people.
+His work focuses on how children and young people's participation can influence policy, as well as the development of participatory structures and processes.
 Originally a youth worker at local and regional level in England, he now works throughout Europe and beyond supporting a variety of organisations, to develop their approach to youth participation.
 In 2017 he was invited to re-develop the consultation process behind the EU’s Youth Dialogue.
-This engages nearly 50,000 young people and was instrumental in developing the European Youth Goals.
-In 2020, his advice paper to the Ukrainian Government led to a revision of a draft law on civic participation, enabling under 18s to be involved.
+This engaged nearly 50,000 young people and was instrumental in developing the European Youth Goals.

 PhD in Political Sciences (Comparative European Youth Policies in Romania and Turkey), with extended expertise in grass roots youth work and youth work methodologies and practices, youth participation methodologies and inclusion policies.
 MA in Comparative European Social Studies (MACESS) at London Metropolitan University, holding a BA in Political Sciences and one in Social Work – University of Bucharest.
 In 2020, served as the Chief of Staff of the State Secretary in the Field of Youth at the Ministry of Youth and Sport.
 Member of the Pool of European Youth Researcher and of the European Knowledge Centre on Youth Policies – national correspondent (Romania).